Towards Multi-spatiotemporal-scale Generalized PDE Modeling: Introduction

-On the other hand, U-Nets~\citep{ronneberger2015u} are standard architectures in the context of image modeling, image segmentation, and image generation.
+Prominent examples of neural PDE surrogates are \textbf{Fourier Neural Operators (FNOs)}~\citep{li2020fourier}.
+At its core, FNO building blocks consist of Fast Fourier transforms (FFTs)~\citep{cooley1965algorithm, van1992computational} and weight multiplication in the Fourier space, where low Fourier modes provide global information, and high Fourier modes provide local information.
+An FNO layer processes global and local information simultaneously via weight multiplication of the different modes.
+On the other hand, \textbf{U-Nets}~\citep{ronneberger2015u} are standard architectures in the context of image modeling, image segmentation, and image generation.
 U-Nets are constructed as a spatial downsampling pass followed by a spatial upsampling pass, with additional skip connections present between the downsampling pass activations and corresponding upsampling layers.
 Local and global information is therefore treated in a more distributed fashion than in FNO like architectures.
 Downsampling corresponds to sequentially processing information more globally, whereas upsampling corresponds to fine-graining the global information and adding local information via skip connections.
 Figure~\ref{fig:FNO_vs_UNet} contrasts local and global information flows in FNO and U-Net like architectures.
 Given the recent success of modern U-Net architectures in complex generative image modeling tasks~\citep{ho2020denoising,nichol2021improved,ramesh2021zero} it's pertinent that these are evaluated on PDE Operator learning tasks and compared to FNO like approaches.
 Furthermore, given the different nature of FNO and U-Net like approaches, it is worth surveying their respective advantages and performance on different tasks, as well as investigating under which circumstances combining them might be beneficial.
+The third line of models are \textbf{ResNet}~\citep{he2016deep} like architectures, which a priori have no natural handle on processing local and global information -- in contrast to recently introduced \textbf{Dilated ResNets}~\citep{stachenfeld2021learned} which adapt filter sizes at different layers via dilated convolutions.